auwsom/GTWTtest/README.md

 * live chat and discussion over Gitter or other sites, possibly in a virtual world
 * attribution and credit based on code contributions on GitHub and idea formation in Reddit

-All are welcome, and keep things fun!
+All are welcome, keep things fun!

 '